ultrazohm/ultrazohm_sw/docs/source/general/bitbucket.rst

 .. image:: ./images_bitbucket/pull_request2.png

-The proposed changes can be discussed in the pull request and after the pull request ist approved one of the maintainer can merge the changes.
+The proposed changes can be discussed in the pull request and after the pull request is approved by a maintainer, the changes can be merged by the maintainer.

 .. image:: ./images_bitbucket/pull_request4.png